-An argumentative essay aims to persuade your audience to consider your position on an issue as correct regardless of their current beliefs.
-In writing, you can advocate for your viewpoint provided the evidence you provide is convincingly rational and well thought out.
+An argumentative essay aims to persuade your audience to consider your position on an issue as correct, regardless of their current beliefs.
+In writing, you can advocate for your viewpoint, provided the evidence you provide is convincingly rational and well thought out.

-Notably, argumentative essay assignments require you to do more than state your perspective on an issue and backing it up with relevant, unbiased evidence.
+Notably, argumentative essay assignments require you to do more than state your perspective on an issue and back it up with relevant, unbiased evidence.
 You also have to discuss the opposing points of view in your argument.